marzukipilliang/royal-inventory/README.md

 ### How do I get set up? ###
-* Summary of set up
-* Configuration
-* Dependencies
-* Database configuration
-* How to run tests
+* Clone this repo to your wwwroot folder
+* Restore database from DB directory
+* Open file /application/config/database.php and edit database configuration
-* Deployment instructions
+* Enjoy!